henryburon/henryburon.github.io/_posts/2023-12-05-polyglotbot.md

 **Waypoints to Movement**

 Each letter that the robot writes begins as a series of waypoints (2D-coordinates) that must be converted into physical movement by the robot arm.
-To do this, we created a custom *move_robot* Python API to plan and execute paths using the MoveIt!
-MoveGroup and ExecuteTrajectory Action Clients, respectively.
-We make use of MoveIt!'s *compute_cartesian_path* service to follow a smooth and stable path.
+To do this, we created a custom *move_robot* Python API to plan and execute paths using the MoveIt2 MoveGroup and ExecuteTrajectory Action Clients, respectively.
+We make use of MoveIt2's *compute_cartesian_path* service to follow a smooth and stable path.

 See the *move_robot* API: [*move_robot*](https://github.com/henryburon/move-robot/tree/main/move_robot)